 How much do you sit on a daily basis?
 Sitting is a posture that becomes ingrained in the majority of us at an early age in school.
 If you watch an toddler bend to pick something up, a smooth squat is cleanly executed.
 If you ask a 45 year old to pick up the same object you see a very different result.

 These changes in mechanics can be noticed in children as young as six or seven, soon after entering their first years of elementary school.
 Once we graduate and enter the “real world” we begin to sit upwards of eight to ten hours a day, five days a week.
-All of this sitting takes a toll on the muscles and joints of our lower back.
+All of this sitting takes a toll on the muscles and joints of our lower back, causing lower back pain.

 As we start our careers, staying active becomes less of a priority and we start to decondition the muscles that help us move uninhibited and pain free.
 The body realizes it no longer needs to use the core muscles or any of your glutes/hip extenders and your hip flexors become so tight, you struggle to straighten up for the first few steps out of a chair.